Kilimajaro/LLMs_Meet_Law/README.md

 ## LLMs’ Integrations in Dispute Resolution Procedures

-Note: Only the paper never cited before this part will be shown below:
+Note: Only the paper never cited before this part are shown below:

 ### Litigation Workflows